Man checking phone

 Share this

 Managing fleet risk effectively starts well before your drivers get behind the wheel.
 In fact, it starts before they begin working for you.
-After all, the best way to have good drivers is to recruit them.
+After all, the best way to have good drivers is to recruit them in the first place – and a few simple checks can avoid issues later on.

-Ongoing licence checks ensure your drivers stay covered on your insurance policy and can legally drive company vehicles, so you need to have a written policy that shows how often these checks are carried out.
-We would suggest it’s a good idea to do it every six months.
+Ongoing licence checks ensure your drivers stay covered on your insurance policy, can legally drive company vehicles, and also help implement additional training.
+We suggest it’s a good idea to do it every six months, possibly more frequently for higher risk drivers.

 Was this article helpful?